MaeFlaherty/Obsidian-Vault/The Atom.md

 z= Atomic Number

 #### Natural Abundance
 Different atoms have different amounts of naturally occurring Isotopes.
-We can record the proportion of these isotopes to each other through natural abundance, which is a simple weighted average.
+We can use the proportion of these isotopes to each other to calculate an element's natural atomic mass, which is a simple weighted average.

+Average atomic mass = (mass of isotope 1 x abundance of isotope 1) + (mass of isotope 2 x abundance of isotope 2)

 ### What is an Ion?
+When an atom of a given element loses or gains electrons, it becomes charged, and is called an **ion**.